Free Programs for the Public at the National Archives at New York City

 Learning Center Walk-in Activities

-The National Archives at New York City Learning Center is open select afternoons between 1pm-3pm for walk in visitors and self directed learning activities.
+The National Archives at New York City Learning Center is open select days between 1pm-3pm for walk in visitors and self directed learning activities.
 At the Learning Center you can:

 - Examine and explore featured facsimile archival treasures from our holdings